kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

   -  Cognitive limits
   -  Lack of listening preparation
   -  Difficult or disorganized messages
-  -  Prejudices against the speaker or message content
+  -  Difference between speech and thought rate

 </details>

 <details>
   <summary> Personal barriers to concentration </summary>

+  - Prejudices against the speaker or message content
   - Self-centeredness and self-consciousness
   - Lack of motivation
   - Multitasking